taearls/musiclog/README.md

 - Students will be able to add a link to an example performance of their music to study from.

+- Students will be able to add practice logs to set goals for themselves and keep themselves accountable between lessons.

-- They will be able to
+- Students will be able to edit their contact information if it changes.

 ## WIREFRAMES